-Bloomfield's court report also indicated it would "take a significant amount of time in therapy for [Mother and Father] to achieve the desired progress on the issues" of follow through, attunement, and emotion regulation.
+Finally, Bloomfield's court report also addressed whether Father was capable of change in the foreseeable future.
+According to Bloomfield, it would "take a significant amount of time in therapy for [Mother and Father] to achieve the desired progress on the issues" of follow through, attunement, and emotion regulation.
 This was also the district court's conclusion when it observed that the parent's "have the ability to complete certain tasks.
 And certainly that is what the parents want this Court to believe and understand."
 Nevertheless, the district court found, "The testimony of the parents is contrary to the testimony of almost everyone else.
 Although they can complete a task short-term, the long-term issues are of greater concern."